Shakiththiyanofficial/Sign2Speech-Converting-Sign-Language-into-Audible-Speech/README.md

 ![Logo](https://github.com/Shakiththiyanofficial/Sign2Speech-Converting-Sign-Language-into-Audible-Speech/blob/main/Images/logo.png)

 ## Overview
 This project introduces an innovative technology that leverages flex sensors and the ESP32 microcontroller to convert sign language gestures into audible speech.
-The system records hand motions through flex sensors, identifying finger movements and bending, and then processes the data to produce corresponding vocal outputs.git pull origin main --rebase
+The system records hand motions through flex sensors, identifying finger movements and bending, and then processes the data to produce corresponding vocal outputs.

 **Purpose:** Speech-impaired individuals often face challenges communicating when no one around understands sign language, especially in emergencies or when trying to reach someone far away.
 This system provides a voice for them, enabling better communication and the ability to call for help or convey their needs over a distance.